-Swimming Pool and Drowning Accidents in Kentucky
+Swimming Pool Drowning

 Swimming pools and hot tubs offer children and adults a great deal of fun and relaxation, but it is important for pool owners to understand the responsibilities they incur for protecting against injuries and drowning accidents on their property.
 Swimming pools and hot tubs can be considered "attractive nuisances" meaning that they can increase interest in obtaining access to them.
 Pools and hot tubs must be properly maintained, secured and supervised.

 According to the Center for Disease Control, there are over 3,000 unintentional drowning deaths per year in the United States.
 Nearly 5,000 children are rushed to the hospital as the result of drowning accidents; 15% die from these accidents and nearly 20% are left with long term disabilities as the result of deprivation of oxygen.
 These statistics point to the importance of pool owners taking proper precautions and carefully maintaining the property in the pool area.

 Whether the pool or hot tub is at a private home, a hotel, a health club or a public park, all owners need to exercise careful management and maintenance of the pool because they are responsible for injuries that occur on their properties.
 Injuries from pools and spas may result from a variety of reasons, such as:

 - Improper or insufficient fencing surrounding the pool

 - Absence of or faulty locks around the pool area